 Today, Jimmy Choo encompasses a complete luxury accessories brand.
 Women's shoes remain the core of the product offer, alongside handbags, small leather goods, scarves, sunglasses, eyewear, belts, fragrance and men's shoes.
 CEO Pierre Denis and Creative Director Sandra Choi together share a vision to create one of the world's most treasured luxury brands.
 Jimmy Choo has a global store network encompassing more than 150 stores and is present in the most prestigious department and specialty stores worldwide.
 Jimmy Choo is part of the Michael Kors Holdings Limited luxury fashion group.

-Born in the UK on the Isle of Wight, and educated in Hong Kong, Choi relocated to London as a teenager to finish her secondary school education.
+Born in the UK on the Isle of Wight, and educated in Hong Kong - China, Choi relocated to London as a teenager to finish her secondary school education.
 During this time, Choi went to work with her uncle, Jimmy Choo, who was then a couture shoemaker based in the East End of London catering to the global jet set, including Princess Diana.
 Passionate about turning her apprenticeship into a career as a designer, Choi attended the prestigious Central St Martins School where she studied for a degree in Fashion Design whilst continuing work as Choo’s protégé.
 At his side, Choi perfecting the art of creating couture shoes: designing, cutting patterns, stitching, fitting and constructing lasts.
 Enchanted by the business, Choi eventually abandoned her studies so that she could devote herself full-time to design and the management of the atelier.